gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 The drive to produce a small game started after I sent the first playable version to testers from the Playdate Squad Discord Server.
 Steve at [*Scenic Route Software*](http://scenicroutesoftware.com), purveyor of quality video games, commented how tiny the game was.
 At that point it was 18KB, but had no music or sound effects or polish.
 There was a long way to go.

-Even so, I wondered how easy it would be to build the game out with an eye on keeping file size "low".
+Even so, I wondered how doable it would be to build the game out with an eye on keeping file size "low".
 I thought back to the days of my youth where whole games would fit on a single floppy disk, with room to spare.
 If they could do it, shouldn't I give it a try?

 It's worth noting that even with this mindset, I didn't make a huge sustained effort to meet the goal.
 On the contrary, it was just something I simply kept in mind as development proceeded.
 For that reason, I'm sure there are more ways the game could be made even smaller than it is, with the exact same code and content.
 For example, I never tried finding the most optimal format for things like music and particle data which are two of the larger sets of embedded data.